 - House Dust Mite: If you are allergic to house dust mite (a tiny creature which lives in mattresses, pillows, soft toys and other fabrics on bed and sofas in your home), it may make asthma symptoms worse or trigger an attack of asthma.

-Homeopathy has the best treatment for asthma.
+Homeopathy has the good treatment for asthma.
 The most important thing is that there are no side effects and no suppression of symptoms.
-Homeopathy for Asthma is the most harmless & most reliable method to permanently relive asthma & to treat its complications.
+Homeopathy for Asthma is the most harmless & most reliable method to relive asthma & to treat its complications.

-An interesting aspect about the homeopathic treatment is that the treatment period and the medicine may vary from person to person and depends on many factors such as the age of patient, duration of asthma, frequency and severity of attacks, medication taken in the past, family history, genetic disposition, Seasonal variations worsening the episode of asthma and the factors triggering the asthma attack etc.
+An interesting aspect about the Homeopathic treatment is that the treatment period and the therapy may vary from person to person and depends on many factors such as the age of people, duration of asthma, frequency and severity of attacks, medication taken in the past, family history, genetic disposition, Seasonal variations worsening the episode of asthma and the factors triggering the asthma attack etc.

-At Homeocare International in-depth Case taking is done to study all the factors and Homeopathic Doctors after considering all these points including physical make-up & mental make-up of individual, arrives at a constitutional Homeopathic remedy that cures the Asthma from the root level without causing any side effects.
+At Homeocare International in-depth Case taking is done to study all the factors and Homeopathic Doctors after considering all these points including physical make-up & mental make-up of individual, arrives at a constitutional Homeopathic remedy to control Asthma problems without causing any side effects.
 Homeopathy is strongly suggested for all types and every stages of asthma.

-Our experience of treating thousands of Asthma Patients at Homeocare International shows that majority of patients experience significant improvement in their health with our treatment.
-As reported by most of our patients reduced frequency and severity of attacks, shorter duration of the attacks and overall improved immunity are some of the prime benefits of Asthma Treatment at Homeocare International.
-The Constitutional homeopathic treatment provided to the patients has helped thousands to overcome their Asthma and lead a healthy life again.
+Our experience of treating thousands of Asthma People at Homeocare International shows that majority of people experience significant improvement in their health with our treatment.
+As reported by most of our people reduced frequency and severity of attacks, shorter duration of the attacks and overall improved immunity are some of the prime benefits of Asthma Treatment at Homeocare International.
+The Constitutional homeopathic treatment provided to the people has helped thousands to overcome their Asthma and lead a healthy life again.